 Comparison of FFWC flood forecasts with those of case i) quantified the likely level of improvement achieved with improved accuracy in boundary estimation.
-Any remaining errors in flood forecasts could only be minimized through ongoing model calibration, continued updating of river network characteristics, and improved estimation of rainfall.
+Any remaining errors in flood forecasts should then reflect limitations in model calibration, inaccuracies in estimation of catchment runoff (based on the limited rainfall availability and its assumption of areal and temporal uniformity for subcatchments) and adopted hydraulic characteristics of the river network.
+These errors could only be minimized through ongoing model calibration, continued updating of river network characteristics, and improved estimation of rainfall.

 Comparison of cases i) and ii) defined the likely reduction in forecast accuracy when the number of updating stations is reduced.
+This is a more practical matter in terms of defining the required number of internal boundary stations required to minimize forecasting errors.

 Comparison of cases i) and iii) defined the likely reduction in forecast accuracy when no model updating is applied.
-(2) Statistical Comparison of the Result